bernar83/employee-survey/README.md

 # Employee Survey
-A web form for employee surveys.
+A mobile friendly web form for employee surveys.